jctanner/entra-id-emulator/docs/ocp-byoidc-config.md

 ## Step 2: Create cluster-admin rolebinding for OIDC group

 Do this BEFORE changing authentication so OIDC users will have admin access once auth switches over.
-The entra mock puts group UUIDs (not names) in the `groups` claim.
+The emulator puts group UUIDs (not names) in the `groups` claim.

 ```bash
 oc create clusterrolebinding oidc-cluster-admins \